-This question gets asked a lot “Is weight loss surgery cheating?”.
+This question gets asked a lot “Is gastric bypass cheating?”.
 I want to give you my input on this question.

 I don’t even understand what people mean when they make this statement.
 What are you cheating?
 Who are you cheating?
 When you cheat you’re going against the rules, so what are the rules for weight loss?
 I’ve been in the fitness and health industry for over 10 years and I never remember anybody ever telling me there are the set of rules that people must follow in order to lose weight.
 I’ll take that back there is one rule to weight loss – create a consistent calorie deficit.
 Weight loss surgery isn’t cheating that what it does.
 Actually that is the entire purpose for weight loss surgery, to limit your calories.
 So let’s talk about weight loss surgery and maybe start to break down where people find this a cheat then I want to debunk that crap.

 It’s more than just eating right and exercise.

 First off I think a lot of people have a misconception of obesity.
 Obesity isn’t something that you give yourself, this is something that you have.
 You unfortunately have the genetics, the metabolism and quite possibly a mental state that promotes excessive weight gain.
 It’s never been as easy as the”eat less and exercise” solution.
 But that doesn’t mean you’ve not tried that.
 Personal trainers, group classes, spin classes, every diet under the sun, weight watchers, bought fitness equipment, etc. But yet you are still at a weight you don’t like and isn’t healthy for you.
 And if that’s the rule you’re supposed to follow, you did!